isomerpages/imda-tradetrust/_solution/How It Works.md

 Transferable Records (ETRs) such as electronic Bills of Lading and warehouse receipts</p>
 <p>These TradeTrust-enabled electronic documents are saved as TradeTrust
 file with a .TT file extension.
-They can be transmitted via your upgraded IT business application and existing data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.</p>
+They can be transmitted via your existing data interchange system like email, FTP and regardless of data format or standard like DCSA’s and BIMCO’s.</p>
 <p>And, when you and your trading partners uniformly adopt TradeTrust to
 process trade documentation, it eliminates the need for all parties to use a common digital platform and contractual rulebook.
 This decentralized